 A. Spanish 211.
-The Structure of Spanish

-Spanish 230.
-Interpreting Hispanic Prose

-Spanish 232.
-Interpreting Hispanic Poetry and Drama or

-Spanish 240.
-Practical Spanish for Interpreters and Translators.

-Spanish 250.
-Contemporary Hispanic Culture: Spain or

-Spanish 251.
-Contemporary Hispanic Culture: Spanish-Speaking America Spanish 295.
-Seminar in Special Topics in Spanish
+The Structure of Spanish (4) Spanish 214.
+Spanish Phonology (4) Spanish 230.
+Interpreting Hispanic Prose (4) Spanish 232.
+Interpreting Hispanic Poetry and Drama (4), or Spanish 240.
+Practical Spanish for Interpreters and Translators (4) Spanish 250.
+Contemporary Hispanic Culture: Spain (4), or Spanish 251.
+Contemporary Hispanic Culture: Spanish-Speaking America (4) Spanish 295.
+Seminar in Special Topics in Spanish (4)

-B. Plus three upper division courses listed in the Spanish offerings of which at least one must be in literature excluding literature courses in translation (280 series).
+B. Plus three upper division courses listed in Spanish offerings of which at least one must be in literature excluding literature courses in translation (280 series).
 Majors planning to acquire a teaching credential must take Spanish 205 and Spanish 270.